2 New Cases Of COVID-19 In Managed Isolation

 There are two new cases of COVID-19 to report in New Zealand today, both detected in recent returnees in managed isolation.
 There are no new community cases.

-Yesterday our laboratories processed 8,665 tests for COVID-19, bringing the total number of tests completed to date to 1,208,091.
+Yesterday our laboratories completed 3,274 tests for COVID-19, bringing the total number of tests completed to date to 1,234,175.

 November quarantine cluster

-As we said yesterday, wide testing around these known cases allows us to have greater confidence that there are not possible undetected links in the chain of transmission.

-To provide further reassurance, we continue to encourage anyone who visited a location of interest during the relevant time period to get tested – to ensure we can quickly identify anyone who may have been infected.

-Anyone who develops cold or flu symptoms anywhere in the country should immediately get in touch with their health care provider or Healthline (0800 358 5453) and get a test.
+Anyone who becomes unwell with cold or flu symptoms anywhere in the country should seek a COVID-19 test quickly, and stay at home.

-Our systems have the best chance of staying ahead of COVID-19 if everyone who becomes unwell with cold or flu like symptoms, stays at home and seeks a test quickly, and all New Zealanders are keeping track of where they have been and who they have seen.
+This may not always be convenient, especially if you have made plans that you then have to cancel – but it is incredibly important.

+If you are unwell, sacrifice your plans and protect your family, friends and colleagues by staying at home and getting a COVID-19 test.

 NZ COVID Tracer app